DanielLCopeland/ESP-R8-POE-3C/README.md

 <mark>**Please connect an antenna before powering on the ESP-R8-POE-3C when using Wifi.
 If the Wifi radio turns on without a load attached, there is a chance that the ESP32 module may be damaged.**</mark>

-###
+##

-### Notes
+## Notes

 - There are six mounting holes on the PCB which will accomodate M3 screws to mount the board to standoffs or other mounting hardware.
-The top five holes have their annular rings connected to the common system ground, and can be connected to Earth ground for additional ESD safety.
+The top five holes have their annular rings connected to the common system ground, and can be connected to Earth ground for additional ESD protection.

 - When using a separate power supply to power downstream devices through the relays, it is recommended to install a fuse to avoid burning out the relay contacts in case of a fault if it does not already have a means to limit the current.

-###
+##

-### Technical specifications
+## Technical specifications

 Input voltage (external): 12 volts